getsolus/help-center-docs/docs/user/software/desktops/index.md

 ## XFCE

 Solus offers the XFCE desktop environment for users preferring a more lightweight experience.
-It is reccomended for existing MATE users.
+It is recommended for existing MATE users.
 You can install XFCE with the following command:

 ```
 # Do NOT attempt to do this if you are running the KDE Plasma Desktop version of Solus!
 sudo eopkg install -c desktop.xfce
 ```

-### Tiling window manaagers
+## Tiling window managers

 ### i3